Ronald Appleton: Corporals Killings

 The burial of Caoimhiin Mac Brádaigh (Kevin Brady), an IRA member killed in the Milltown Cemetery Attack by loyalist Michael Stone 3 days earlier, took place shortly after of the previous loyalist attack.
 Due to the consequent fear of attacks, when corporals Derek Wood and Robert Howes drove into the IRA procession in civilian clothing, they were surrounded, pulled out of their car and beaten.
 They were then dragged to Casement Park sports ground, beaten and stripped of clothing.
 At this point they were then thrown over a high wall to be put into a waiting black taxi, driven 200 yards to waste ground and shot several times.
 It was confirmed via post-mortem that Corporal Wood was shot twice in the head and four times in the body as well as being stabbed in the neck.
 Corporal Howes was shot once in the head and four times in the body.

 In April 1989, the first of 5 trials for the murder of Corporals Derek Wood and Robert Howes, often referred to as the Corporals killings, was held.
 Henry Maguire and Alex Murphy denied a total of nine charges including the assault, causing of grievous bodily harm, false imprisonment and murder of the corporals.
 Ronald Appleton, QC, for prosecution said that it was the Crown's case that Maguire and Murphy "were part of a smaller crowd...that were engaged in a joint enterprise to kill".

-Initial evidence highlighted Ronald Appleton included bloodstains on the defendants at the time of arrest that matched the soldiers' and fibres found on the two at arrest matched that of the clothes the corporals were wearing.
+Initial evidence highlighted by Ronald Appleton included bloodstains on the defendants at the time of arrest that matched the soldiers' and fibres found on the two at arrest matched that of the clothes the corporals were wearing.
 Ronald Appleton concluded "this defendant had at least been in close contact with the soldiers".
 Video footage of the event was obtained from a British Army helicopter allegedly showed that both of the accused were part of a small group including 3 others.
 11 witnesses who had been shown the video identified Murphy and Maguire.
 Due to the amount and quality of evidence against the defendants, Ronald Appleton claimed that the court would come to the "irresistible inference" that the accused were guilty.

 Murphy and Maguire were never accused of shooting the corporals.
 Henry Maguire and Alex Murphy were found guilty of murder and sentenced to life imprisonment.
 A further 83 years for Murphy and 79 years for Maguire were given for grievous bodily harm and false imprisonment of the soldiers as well as possession of a gun and ammunition.